adtork/Jeremy-Azure-lab/packet-capture-S2S-AZPNGW/readme.md

 </pre>

 Refresh your blob container in Storage Explorer and drill down to the pcap file.
 There will be 2 folders a few directories in since Azure VPN GW is deployed in active/standby in this lab.
 Download the pcap and open it with Wireshark.
-**Example wireshark filtering on UDP port 4500, BGP or ICMP.
-You can see the outer IPSEC information as well as the inner BGP session and ICMP that is running between the VMs.**
+Example wireshark filtering on UDP port 4500, BGP or ICMP.
+You can see the outer IPSEC information as well as the inner BGP session and ICMP that is running between the VMs.
+Key IPs:
+- 2 public IPs are the Azure VPN GW and CSR for tunnel termination
+- Azure VPN GW BGP peer IP is 10.0.0.254, CSR is 192.168.1.1
+- VMs are 10.0.10.10 and 10.1.10.10
 ![alt text](https://github.com/jwrightazure/lab/blob/master/images/wireshark.PNG)